ajensen32/Statistical-Process-Control/README.md

 <h2>Overview</h2>
 <p>
   This project implements the backend logic for the SPC Measurement System.
-The backend allows users to register, log in, log out, and submit measurements, while ensuring secure and seamless communication between the frontend and backend.
+The backend allows users to register, log in, log out, and submit measurements.
 </p>

 <h2>Technologies Used</h2>